terraform-cisco-modules/terraform-tfe-modules/README.md

 Please refer to the README.md in each module for further details.

+IMPORTANT NOTE: The resource tfe_variables stores data in plain text even when attributes are marked as sensitive.
+Be very cautious not to allow state files to be synched to a public repository.

 ## Usage

 * Please refer to the example folder for a working example.